 However, be the first one to help.
 Build a bridge to people from other departments.
 Identify what are the key concerns of the people you work with and go the extra mile in order to address them.
 Do this even if there in no immediate gain for you.
 A genuinely positive and helpful approach will work wonders in time.

-Read The 8 Habits of Highly Productive People for more on productivity and The Secret To Meaningful, Fulfilling Social Relationships (How To Remove Social Anxiety From Your Life) on how to develop meaningful relationships with people.
+Read The 8 Habits of Highly Productive People for more on productivity and The Secret To Meaningful Social Relationships (How to Remove Social Anxiety) on how to develop meaningful relationships with people.

 5. Demonstrate Integrity